OndrejSladky/kmercamel/README.md

 ./kmercamel-large -p ./spneumoniae.fa -a global -k 63 -c
 ```

-Note: for smaller $k$ it is recommended to use default KmerCamel as it is faster.
+Note: for smaller $k$ it is recommended to use default KmerCamel🐫 as it is faster.

 ### Turn off memory optimizations for Global